mrahhal/mr-scroll/packages/angular/README.md

 The best custom scroll for the web.

 This is the angular wrapper.
+[Check here](../..) (root of this repo) for an overview on mr-scroll.

 ## Install

 ```
-npm i @mr-scroll/angular
+npm i @mr-scroll/core @mr-scroll/angular
 ```

+Note: If you're using [css-theming](https://github.com/mrahhal/css-theming), check the [css-theming support package](../css-theming).

 ## Usage